 If talcum powder caused your ovarian cancer or mesothelioma, you can join the thousands of other victims who have taken a stand against these corporate giants for putting their profits ahead of consumers’ health.

 The recent wins—both in settlements and via jury verdicts—strongly suggest that the handwriting is on the wall in corporate headquarters.
 Every victory chips away at these companies’ ability to claim that their products do not pose health risks to regular users.

 When you file a product liability lawsuit against the manufacturers of the talcum powder products that caused your illness, you join the fight against this type of corporate greed and you also put yourself in a position to recover your damages, including medical expenses, lost wages and benefits, pain and suffering, and a host of other losses you have experienced and may continue to endure for the rest of your life.

 The first step to consider in this undertaking is the hiring of a lawyer who can represent your interests to lawyers, juries, and all parties involved in your compensation.
 Finding the right lawyer is paramount not only to the outcome of your case, but also to your comfort and peace of mind throughout this process.

 Zanes Law has committed itself to helping people like you fight for justice for over 15 years.
-Throughout this time, we have recovered nearly $140 million in damages for victims of personal injury.
+Throughout this time, we have recovered over $500 million in damages for victims of personal injury.